-Press Release: US FDA approval JTS non-invasive extendible implant
+Press Release: US FDA cleared JTS non-invasive extendible implant

-Stanmore receives US FDA approval for its JTS non-invasive extendible implant
+Stanmore receives US FDA clearance for its JTS non-invasive extendible implant

 The JTS implant is used to replace large sections of the distal femur (thigh bone) that has been removed during surgery, often to treat cancer.
 Previously patients had to undergo multiple, painful surgeries in order to lengthen their implants as they grew.
 The JTS implant uses an electromagnetic device in order to lengthen the prosthesis without the need for surgery, anaesthesia or sedation, thus reducing the risk of complications.